Skip to Main Content

 Saudi 1st AD floor management — prayer-time-aware call sheets, AlUla heat protocols, multilingual crew

-Here is the short of it.
-Heat-illness protocols are required in summer.
-June-September 45-50°C extremes need AC trailers and shade tents.
-AlUla winter nights drop to 5-10°C, which needs DIT condensation running on call sheets.
-Modest dress for female on-camera talent on domestic broadcast is standard.
-Religious site restrictions apply too — no non-Muslim crew within the Haram.
-Mecca and Medina are off-limits.
-SFDA halal craft catering schedules around prayer times.
-There is no domestic Saudi 1st AD union — global DGA work routes reciprocally via Dubai EPS bureaus (Entertainment Partners ME, Talent Bank Dubai).
+Compliance ladder runs through Saudi Film Commission (Ministry of Culture), GCAM (General Commission for Audiovisual Media) type G/PG/PG12/PG15/R15/R18, Royal Commission for AlUla (RCU) for AlUla jurisdiction, NEOM authority for NEOM SEZ, Royal Commission for Riyadh City (RCRC), Ministry of Human Resources work permits, GOSI payroll sign-ups, Saudization Nitaqat quotas (5% rebates uplift on Cultural Development Fund's 40% cash rebates).
+Heat-illness protocols required June-September 45-50°C extreme — AC trailers + shade tents standard.
+AlUla cool desert nights winter 5-10°C needs DIT condensation management on call sheets.
+Modest dress code compliance for female on-camera talent on domestic broadcast, religious site restrictions (no non-Muslim crew within Haram.
+Mecca and Medina off-limits), and SFDA halal craft catering scheduling around prayer times define the workflow.
+No domestic Saudi 1st AD union — global DGA work routes reciprocally via Dubai EPS bureaus (Entertainment Partners ME, Talent Bank Dubai).

 ACT 03